shoutem/shoutem.github.io/docs/extensions/getting-started/_posts/1970-01-06-UsingCloudStorage.md

 }
 ```

-To enter data for your schema, you need to use Shoutem CMS settings page.
-Shortly, [settings pages]({{ site.baseurl }}/docs/extensions/tutorials/writing-settings-page) are web pages that you as developer can write to enable application owners to manage your extension.
-They are shown inside of the Shoutem builder when application owner clicks on the starting screen in the navigation bar (shortcut).
+To enter data for your schema, you need to use settings page.
+Shortly, [settings pages]({{ site.baseurl }}/docs/extensions/tutorials/writing-settings-page) are web pages shown inside of the Shoutem builder.
+Extension developers write them to enable app owners to manage extensions.

-Shoutem prepared predefined CMS page inside [shoutem.cms](https://github.com/shoutem/extensions/tree/master/shoutem-cms) extension that you can connect with your `schema` through parameters.
-Add that admin page to `Restaurants` shortcut and specify data schema to be used:
+Shoutem prepared CMS settings page inside [shoutem.cms](https://github.com/shoutem/extensions/tree/master/shoutem-cms) extension that you can use to manage data for your `schema` on Shoutem Cloud.
+Reference that settings page in `Restaurants` shortcut and pass it the `Restaurants` schema.
+Page will appear when app owner selects `Restaurants` shortcut on the builder:

 ```JSON{17-23}
 #file: extension.json